If you’re planning on starting a family, then buying life insurance is an absolute no-brainer.

 While my wife was one of the lucky ones, that’s not always the case with pregnant women.
 It’s estimated that 4% of all pregnant women in the United States develop gestational diabetes.
-Several of my wife’s friends who also got pregnant encountered excessive weight gain which led to pre-clampsia which can also affect the mother’s kidney, liver and even the brain.
+Several of my wife’s friends who also got pregnant encountered excessive weight gain which led to pre-eclampsia which can also affect the mother’s kidney, liver, and even the brain.

-If it’s not urgent then it’s often suggested to wait six to eight weeks after baby arrives to then reapply for life insurance.
-As long as you can wait, it most cases it could save you thousands of dollars to hold off on applying for life insurance.
+If it’s not urgent then it’s often suggested to wait six to eight weeks after the baby arrives to reapply for life insurance.
+As long as you can wait, in most cases, it could save you thousands of dollars to hold off on applying for life insurance.
 If you had any of the conditions noted above hopefully by now they will pass and getting approved as a preferred rating will be a cinch.

 When applying for life insurance while pregnant or not, there are several things that the life insurance company will look at to determine if you’re accepted or not, and also to determine your rates.
 The company is going to look at age, weight, blood pressure, cholesterol, and more.

 It’s easy to see that the health of the applicant will have a huge impact on your life insurance application.
 Obviously, during pregnancy, there is going to be weight gain and increased blood pressure, but in most cases, it won’t impact the policy.
 The insurance company can look at your health and compare it to pre-pregnancy levels to ensure that there is nothing abnormal.
 The problems come after the delivery and the weight and blood pressure linger.
 This could cause your monthly rates to go up.

 If you’re looking to save money on your life insurance premiums, one of the best things that you can do is focus on your health.
 It’s important to remain healthy for you and your baby, but it can also help save you money on your monthly premiums.

 How Much Life Insurance Do You Need?